Azure Peering Service overview

 - A collaboration platform with service providers and a value-added service that's intended to offer optimal and reliable routing via service provider partners to the Microsoft cloud over the public network.

-Peering Service is not a private connectivity product like Azure ExpressRoute or a VPN product.
+Peering Service isn't a private connectivity product like Azure ExpressRoute or Azure VPN.
+For more information, see:

 Microsoft 365, Dynamics 365, and any other Microsoft SaaS services are hosted in multiple Microsoft datacenters and can be accessed from any geographic location.
 The Microsoft global network has Microsoft Edge point-of-presence (PoP) locations around the world where it can connect to an end user via their service providers.